How much is 100GB of data and do I need more than that?

 Photos on WhatsApp

 Many of us use our smartphones to interact with others and view content on social media.
 The amount of data you use when accessing a social media app will vary depending on which platforms you use, and how you use them.
-With 100MB of data, you can browse a social platform like Facebook for around 1100 hours, or spend 641 hours commenting on and liking posts.
+With 100GB of data, you can browse a social platform for around 1,000 hours – though the exact amount of time will depend on the platform.

-If you’re using social apps for video calls, then you’ll be consuming a little more data.
-On WhatsApp, video calls will use around 300MB of data per hour, so you can chat for around 300 hours with 100MB.
-Alternatively, Skype and Apple FaceTime are more efficient, so you can chat via video for around 400 hours with these tools.
+If you’re using social apps for video calls, then you’ll be consuming a lot more data.
+On WhatsApp, video calls will use anywhere from around 2.5MB to 15MB of data per minute, or 150MB to 900MB per hour, so you can chat for between around 110 hours and 680 hours with 100GB.
+But some other platforms such as Skype and FaceTime are a bit more efficient, with the latter typically using between 120MB and 380MB per hour, so your data will go a little further there.

 If you’re sending photos through social media, the number of images you can send will depend on how the platform compresses the image.
-Most tools like Google Docs and WhatsApp compress images to no more than 1MB, so you can potentially send up to 100,000 photos.
+Most tools like WhatsApp compress images to no more than 1MB, so you can potentially send 100,000 or more photos.

 How can I see my data use?

 If you’re concerned that 100GB of data may be too much or too little for your needs, it’s worth taking a look at your current data usage.
-You can do this by checking the “Settings” section on your iOS or Android device.
-On an Android device, you’ll need to click into the “More Network Settings” page, while on an iPhone, you can use the “Cellular” or “Mobile Data” sections.
+You can typically do this by checking your mobile network account online or on their app.

 Can I save on data use?

 If you have 100GB of data, you shouldn’t have to be too frugal with how you use it.
-Even if you’re viewing videos in 4K, you’ll have several hours before you run out.
+Even if you’re viewing videos in 4K, you’ll be able to watch for a good 30+ hours before you run out.
 However, reducing your data use can be a good way to save money, as it could allow you to switch to a cheaper plan.

 Should I have more than 100GB of data?